 - 1/2 cup homemade chicken stock or low-sodium canned chicken broth

 - 1 teaspoon granulated sugar

 - 1. Rub the chicken parts thoroughly with the ginger.
 Salt the pieces on both sides with 1 generous tablespoon salt and season both sides generously with black pepper.
-Place 1/4 of the onions in a double-lined large resealable bag and top with 1/2 of the chicken pieces.
-Add one habañero half, a bay leaf and top with another 1/4 of the onions.
-Pour half of the lemon juice and 2 tablespoons of the oil into the bag.
+Place 1/4 of the onions in a large resealable plastic bag and top with 1/2 of the chicken pieces.
+Top with 1/2 habañero, a bay leaf, and another 1/4 of the onions.
+Pour half the lemon juice and 2 tablespoons oil into the bag.
 Seal the bag and then gently shake to distribute the lemon and oil, keeping the chicken buried in the onions.
-Repeat with another double-lined resealable plastic bag and the remaining ingredients.
-Marinate chicken overnight in the refrigerator.
+Repeat with a second resealable plastic bag and the remaining ingredients.
+Marinate the chicken overnight in the refrigerator.

-- 2. Remove chicken from the marinade, place it on plates, and let it come to room temperature, covered.
+- 2. Remove the chicken from the marinade, place it on plates, and let it come to room temperature, covered.
 Meanwhile, remove and reserve the habañero halves from the plastic bags.
-Empty the remaining marinade ingredients into a large colander set over a large bowl, pressing on the onions to release excess liquid and set aside.
+Empty the remaining marinade ingredients into a large colander set over a large bowl, pressing on the onions to release any excess liquid.

-- 3. Build a moderately hot charcoal fire, or preheat a gas grill to medium, and blot chicken dry; sprinkle the chicken lightly with salt.
-Grill the chicken until the skin is a deep golden brown and charred in spots, for 4 to 6 minutes per side (the goal is to brown the chicken and impart the smoky taste of the grill; the meat should remain mostly raw inside).
-Remove the chicken to a plate and reserve, loosely covered with aluminum foil.
+- 3. Build a moderately hot charcoal fire or preheat a gas grill to medium.
+Blot the chicken dry and sprinkle it lightly with salt.
+Grill the chicken until the skin is a deep golden brown and charred in spots but mostly raw inside, 4 to 6 minutes per side.
+(The goal is simply to brown the chicken and impart the smoky taste of the grill.)
+Transfer the chicken to a clean plate and loosely loosely cover with aluminum foil.